shenxudeu/shenxudeu.github.io/_posts/2017-02-10-gp-is-easy-to-understand.md

 Y_*=X_*^TW
 $$

-But in a Bayesian view, we think all possible weights in our prior believe has a chance.
-The final prediction is the __weighted average__ of all possible outputs.
+But in a Bayesian view, we think all possible weights in our prior belief has a chance.
+The final prediction is a __weighted average__ of all possible outputs.

 $$
 Y_* = \frac{1}{N}\sum_{j=1}^{N}\theta_j X_*^TW^j